Bake your way around Europe

 A morning breakfast favorite in Portugal, these sumptuous egg custard tarts actually remind me a lot of my childhood.
 My grandmother would make something very similar, although we’d eat ours for dessert rather than breakfast.
 One of the keys to making the pastéis de nata is to use a really hot oven.
 This recipe from allrecipes.com is an easy way to get a taste of Portugal in the comfort of your own home.

-Although it seems as though the opportunities to experience the world have shrunk, think outside the culinary box and bake your way through some of your favorite spots.
+If time and travel opportunities are limited, think outside the culinary box and bake your way through some of your favorite spots.

 Subscribe to our Stripes Europe newsletter and receive amazing travel stories, great event info, helpful PCS tips, interesting lifestyle articles and more directly in your inbox!